-Private MI has played a critical role in helping millions access affordable home financing in the conventional mortgage market, while also protecting lenders, the government, and taxpayers.
+Private MI has played a critical role in helping millions achieve affordable home financing, while also protecting lenders, the government, and taxpayers.
 As a result, the industry is well-positioned to provide this important function in the housing system of tomorrow.